-- The company experienced an enhanced productivity with an improved shop throughput time.
+- The company experienced enhanced productivity with an improved shop throughput time.

-- The fixture allowed the company to clear shop floor space and therby free up more square footage to produce more product and increase output.
+- The fixture allowed the company to clear shop floor space and thereby free up more square footage to produce more products and increase output.

 Download the entire case study here to learn more.